Scott Lipsky is a Seattle-based serial entrepreneur and investor, responsible for

 With the success of his innovations at

-GameStop, and with growing inquiries from major retailers about the
+GameStop, and with growing interest from major retailers about his unique distributed

-Information Group in 1991 serving as the company's President and Chief
+Information Group in 1991 serving as the company's CEO and Chief

 Architect.
 Omni quickly became a leader in the retail technology